sasha-poirier-pix4d/TrimbleMockServer/README.md

 This should start the server on `localhost:9635`

-You can use something like [this website](https://piehost.com/websocket-tester) to test the websocket.
+You can use something like [this website](https://piehost.com/websocket-tester) or use their [browser extension](https://chromewebstore.google.com/detail/piesocket-websocket-teste/oilioclnckkoijghdniegedkbocfpnip) to test the websocket.

 ## Use with device